Toyota Celica: Japan

+The reduction of engine displacement reflected a drop off in sales to Japanese customers due to the annual road tax liability of previous generations.

 Europe

-All the European models have the 6-speed manual transmission and all around disc brakes, and was just marketed as 1.8 VVT-i and 1.8 VVTL-i 190 or T-Sport, which are the GT and GT-S, respectively.
+All the 7th generation Celica models for Europe have the 6-speed manual transmission and all-around disc brakes, and was just marketed as 1.8 VVT-i and 1.8 VVTL-i 190 or T-Sport, which are the GT and GT-S, respectively.
+The European Celica has rear fog lights on the rear bumper, and the trunk spoiler is slightly different from other regions' versions.

+The base 1.8 VVT-i also came with standard 16-inch alloy wheels which are the same as higher grade models in Japan, North America, and Asia Pacific.
 Premium and Style Packages were offered for the 1.8 VVT-i model.
-The European Celica has rear fog lights on the rear bumper.
+The 1.8 VVTL-i T-Sport received 17-inch 8-spoke alloy wheels, climate control air conditioning with digital display, and full leather interior.

-In 2005, Toyota GB released the Celica GT.
-It is unrelated to the GT offered in North America.
-Powered by the 2ZZ-GE VVTL-i engine, the British GT is actually the T-Sport with a different body kit, different alloy wheels, 30 mm lowered suspension and part leather part Alcantara interior.
+The Celica GT debuted in the UK in 2005.
+It is unrelated to the GT trim offered in North America as it is powered by the more powerful 2ZZ-GE VVTL-i engine.
+The British GT is actually the T-Sport trim with more aggressive body kit, 17-inch double 5-spoke alloy wheels, 30 mm lowered suspension and part leather part Alcantara interior.

 Asia Pacific

 In Australia and New Zealand, the Celica was only offered with 2ZZ-GE engine in two trim levels, SX and ZR.
 The SX was fitted with 15-inch alloy wheels, CD player, electric windows and mirrors.
 The ZR has standard ABS, moonroof, SRS side and front airbags, fog lights, 16-inch alloy wheels, 6 stack in dash CD player with cassette, and aluminum pedals.
 All models have front and rear disc brakes.
-Optional extras was the 4-speed tiptronic (Automatic), air conditioning, and metallic paint.
-TRD Sportivo body kits (which is the same as Mechanical Sports Version in Japan) are available.
+Optional extras was the 4-speed tiptronic Automatic, air conditioning, and metallic paint.
+TRD Sportivo body kits (which are the same as Mechanical Sports trim in Japan) were also available.

-Although not officially imported by the official Toyota dealerships, the Celica based on the Japanese market models were imported and sold through parallel imported dealerships in Singapore and Indonesia.
 In Thailand and Hong Kong, the Celica was offered in a single trim level, similar to the Australian ZR with the 2ZZ-GE engine.

+Although not officially imported by the official Toyota dealerships, the Celica based on the Japanese market models was imported and sold through parallel import dealerships in some Asian markets such as Indonesia, Malaysia, and Singapore.

+In Indonesia, for the pre-facelift models the Australian-spec SX and ZR trims, which are the same as those offered in Australia and New Zealand, were offered along with the Japanese SS-I and SS-II trims.
+After the facelift, most of the imported units were the Japanese SS-II trim models.

+Nameplate revival

+In May 2023, Toyota President Koji Sato stated his desire to re-introduce the Celica brand.
+In November 2024, Toyota confirmed rumours that a new Celica model was being developed with a market introduction happening in 2026 or 2027.